 |

-Net Worth | $5 Million (as of 2022) |
+Net Worth | $5 Million (At The Time Of Death) |

 Merch | Trading Card |

-Last Update | February, 2023 |
+Last Update | October 2024 |

-Rollie Massimino was the only begotten son of Mr. Salvator and Mrs. Grace Massimino.
+Rollie Massimino was the only son of Mr. Salvator and Mrs. Grace Massimino.
 He opened his eyes for the first time on November 13, 1934, in Hillside, New Jersey.

-More to that, Rollie’s full biological name is Roland Vincent Massimino, given by his beloved parents.
+Rollie’s full biological name is Roland Vincent Massimino, given by his beloved parents.
+The meaning of “Roland” is “From the renowned land,” derived from Germanic origin.

 Massimino’s father, Salvator, was a shoemaker by profession.
 He immigrated to the USA from Italy in the 90’s period.
-Meanwhile, his mother Grace was a native American by her family roots.
+Meanwhile, his mother, Grace, was a native American by her family roots.

-Proud Parents to Five Adorable Children!
+Proud Parents To Five Adorable Children!

 The couple welcomed five children, including three sons, Tom, Roland, Andrew, and two daughters, Lee Ann and Michele.

-Moreover, they got a bundle of joys after having seventeen grandchildren, including Kayla Sleece.
+They got a bundle of joys after having seventeen grandchildren, including Kayla Sleece.

-Unfortunately, Rollie and Mary’s marriage ended after his demise in 2017.
-Moreover, she passed away at the age of 84 on July 22, 2020.
+Unfortunately, Rollie and Mary’s marriage ended after his demise in 2017 at 82.
+Moreover, she passed away at 84 on July 22, 2020.

 Rollie Massimino graduated from Hillside High School in the class of 1952.
-Later, he earned a Bachelor in Education degree from the University of Vermont in 1959.
+Later, he earned a Bachelor in Education degree from the University of Vermont in 1956.

-He also became an honorary member of the Alpha- Lambda chapter of the Kappa Sigma fraternity at UVM.
+Massimino played for the Vermont Catamounts Men’s Basketball team for three years as a student-athlete.
+He also became an honorary member of the Alpha-Lambda chapter of the Kappa Sigma fraternity at UVM.

 Rollie Massimino Basketball Coaching Career